 We’re pretty lucky that you can buy a gluten free version of most pasta shapes nowadays.

-But despite being able to get everything from fusilli to freshly-filled ravioli, I’ve never seen a gluten free orzo pasta before.
+But despite being able to get everything from fusilli to freshly-filled ravioli, gluten free orzo was never available in the UK supermarkets.
+Until now!

 If you’re gluten free there are alternatives you can use in recipes which require orzo to make them coeliac-safe and gluten free.

-There are lots of common substitutions for orzo including rice, other gluten free pasta shapes, quinoa and even cauliflower rice.
+There are lots of common gluten free substitutes for orzo including rice, other gluten free pasta shapes, quinoa and even cauliflower rice.

 Here are some examples of gluten free orzo pasta alternatives: